Cash-subadditive risk measures without quasi-convexity: Conclusion

 \section{Conclusion}

 We provide a systemic study of cash-subadditive risk measures, which were traditionally studied together with convexity \citep{KR09} or quasi-convexity \citep{CMMM11}.
 Different from the literature, our study focuses on cash-subadditive risk measures without quasi-convexity, which include many natural examples as discussed in the paper.
 As our major technical contributions, a general cash-subadditive risk measure is shown to be representable by the lower envelope of a family of quasi-convex cash-subadditive risk measures (Theorem \ref{thm:1}).
 The notions of quasi-star-shapedness and quasi-normalization were introduced as analogues of star-shapedness and normalization studied by \cite{CCMTW21}.
 It turns out that quasi-star-shapedness and quasi-normalization fit naturally in the setting of cash subadditivity, leading to a new representation result (Theorem \ref{thm:PH}).
 A representation result of SSD-consistent cash-subadditive risk measures was also obtained (Theorem \ref{thm:SSD}).
+We summarize some related results in the literature and compare them with our results in Table \ref{tab:1}.

 Furthermore, we obtain several results on the risk measure $\Lambda\VaR$ proposed by \cite{FMP14}, including a new representation result (Theorem \ref{prop:lambdarep}).
 In particular, the class of $\Lambda\VaR$ serves as a natural example of quasi-star-shaped, quasi-normalized and cash-subadditive risk measures, which are not star-shaped, normalized, or cash additive.

 Risk measures without cash additivity have received increasing attention in the recent literature due to their technical generality and intimate connection to decision analysis, risk transforms, portfolio optimization, and stochastic interest rates; many references and examples were mentioned in the introduction and throughout the paper.
 Results in this paper serve as a building block for future studies on cash subadditivity and the new properties of quasi-star-shapedness and quasi-normalization, for which many questions and applications remain to be explored.